MichaelGrafnetter/DSInternals/Documentation/PowerShell/ConvertTo-Hex.md

 # ConvertTo-Hex

 ## SYNOPSIS
-Helper cmdlet that converts binary input to hexadecimal string.
+Helper cmdlet that converts binary input to a hexadecimal string.

 ## SYNTAX